EnigmaCurry/rust-axum-template/template/README.md

  1. **Command line arguments**.
 Every configuration setting has a long form CLI argument (e.g., `--some-setting foo`).
-Explicit args like this have the highest priority and override the setting from all other layers.
+Explicit args like this have the highest priority and will override the same setting from all other layers.

  2. **Environment variables**.
-Every configuration setting has an associated environment variable.
+Every configuration setting has an associated environment variable with categorization prefix (e.g, `CATEGORY_SOME_SETTING`).
 This is the preferred configuration style for Docker containers.

  3. **User Defaults**.
 The application has an optional config file in it's data root (`defaults.toml`).
 This file dynamically overrides the application's *default* settings and help messages.

  4. **Application defaults**.
-Every configuration setting has a default value compiled into the binary.
+Every configuration setting has a default value compiled into the binary, used as a last resort.

 ### Application storage (stateful data)

-The application needs to store its SQLite database files, ACME accounts, and TLS certificates.
+The application needs a place to store its SQLite database files, ACME accounts, and TLS certificates.
 By default, the application creates files in `${XDG_DATA_HOME}/${APP}`, or `${HOME}/.local/share/${APP}` (if no `XDG_DATA_HOME` is set) or `./${APP}-data` (if no `HOME`